hexeratops/sudoku_cruncher/README.md

 To implement this project, I designed two pieces: a factory and a board object.
 The factory keeps track of the setup process and the moves which construct the game board.
 I wanted to design the application so that each time the solution is iterated, a new game board is generated.

 The benefit of this is that we could easily reuse the board object for other purposes.
-It contains only the game logic for sudoku, no long-term state storage and none of the generator logic besides a constructor.
+It contains only the game logic for sudoku; it contains no long-term state storage or any of the generator logic besides a constructor.
 If you wanted to make this the engine of an actual game, that wouldn't be very hard to accomplish; just rip out the the factory and write a new one hooked into a UI.
-The downside is that regenerating the board every iteration instead of mutating existing data structures takes more processing time, but none the less, it provides some interesting benefits.
+The downside is that regenerating the board every iteration instead of mutating existing data structures takes more processing time.
+Never the less, it provides some interesting benefits.

 Another "interesting" choice I made was doing all of this with a 1D array just because I could.
 I can't say if it was the right decision as it caused a few headaches, but I made it work.

 # Usage
-call sudoku_cruncher <board size> <filename.sku>
+`sudoku_cruncher <board size> <filename.sku>`

 - The board size can be 2 or 3 to represent 2x2 and 3x3 puzzles.
 I haven't programmed in hexadecimal support or oddly shaped boards (though it probably could be tweaked to do so.)
 - The filename argument contains the board.
 Examples are provided in the repository, but it's pretty lenient.